 The trips can be life-altering.
 Ariel Eckblad, valedictorian of the Spelman class of 2010, applied for and won a Fulbright scholarship during her senior year.
-The award, which covers travel, research, and study after graduation, is allowing her to research women in government in India.
-Last year, the recipient of a Harvard Law School acceptance letter won a Marshall Scholarship.
-Consequently, she will study at Royal Holloway, University of London after India and go to Harvard later.
+The award, which covers travel, research and study after graduation, allowed her to research women in government in India.
+Eckblad also won a Marshall Scholarship and studied at Royal Holloway, University of London before completing her studies at Harvard Law School.
 She was the third Marshall recipient for Spelman, and the College was the only HBCU to win a Marshall scholarship in that cycle.
 Since then, Tayler Ulmer, C'2015, who has a passion for travel and intellectual discovery, was also awarded both the Truman and Marshall Scholarships.

 Design Your Own Path